 Dr Siddiqui was not a graduate of an accredited institution.
 He sat the MCQ exam on a number of occasions and, although passing, he was not within the top 200 candidates, which was the quota set by the AMC at the time.
-Dr Siddiqui complained, amongst other things,194 that the requirement to sit an exam and pass with a score which placed him within the quota constituted indirect racial discrimination.
+Dr Siddiqui complained, amongst other things, 204 that the requirement to sit an exam and pass with a score which placed him within the quota constituted indirect racial discrimination.

-HREOC, at first instance, considered whether or not the requirement was reasonable.
-It held that the setting of a quota was reasonable, but the manner in which it was applied to Dr Siddiqui was unreasonable.
-HREOC stated:
+The then Human Rights and Equal Opportunity Commission, at first instance, considered whether or not the requirement was reasonable.
+It held that the setting of a quota was reasonable, but the manner in which it was applied to Dr Siddigui was unreasonable.
+The Commission stated:

 We are not persuaded that the Health Ministers acted unreasonably in determining that a quota was necessary nor in fixing it at 200 each year.
 But we are persuaded that the AMC acted unreasonably in using it to screen the number of those doctors who, having successfully met the minimum requirements of the MCQ, should be permitted to advance to the clinical examination.
 It was unreasonable to require the complainant to sit again for the MCQ within a year or so of his having satisfied the minimum requirements.
 If those minimum standards were intended by the AMC to ensure that measure of medical knowledge considered to be requisite for practice in Australia, then it was unreasonable to introduce an exclusionary principle based on comparative performance in the MCQ examination.
-The evidence has left us
+The evidence has left us with the conclusion that it should have been possible